MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

     The above text explains that the execution plan use an **Index Seek** on the **AK_Employee_NationalIDNumber** key.
 It also shows that the execution plan needed to do a **CONVERT_IMPLICIT** step.

+    The query optimizer was able to locate an appropriate index to fetch the required records.

-## Resolve a Performance Problem from an Execution Plan
+## Resolve a suboptimal query plan

 1. Copy and paste the code below into a new query window.